Kietpawpan/infoX/README.md

 # How to Use
 1. Download the latest infoX package: **Source code (zip)**, from <a href="https://github.com/Kietpawpan/infoX/releases">the released page</a>
 2. Extract it to the folder **Program Files** in Drive C of your personal computer.
-3. Open the folder **infoX1.2.8** and double-click the AI file (infoX.hta).
+3. Open the folder **infoX-1.2.8** and double-click the AI file (infoX.hta).
 4. Click the **Disclaimer** button on the program screen, read it carefully and follow the instruction therein.
-5. Click the **START** to run the AI.
-Check the right answers until the AI makes the recommendation on official information disclosure.
+5. Click **START** to run the AI.
+6. Read the questions and check the right answers until the AI will make the recommendation on official information disclosure.
+7. Note that infoX just gives an expert opinion, the final decision is yours.
+8. If you have any comments or suggestions, feel free to contact the developer via monte@mnre.go.th

 # Credits
 1. Legal knowledge was gained from the website of the Office of the Prime Minister.